kmk142789/kmk142789/data/sovereign_digital_trust/NEXT_STEPS.md

 This checklist captures the next actionable items to move the Sovereign Digital Trust from **pending_data** to a validated, published state.

+> Update 2025-11-23: The ingestion validator was run successfully against the sample tranche (`tools/sdt_pipeline_register.py`), confirming the schema path and tooling are healthy.
+The next steps below remain blocked on delivery of the verified wallet attestations.

 ## 1) Collect verified wallet tranches
 - Source the 34,367 verified mining reward wallet attestations (per `expected_wallet_count`).
 - Ensure each attestation file includes the chain, reward source, and a signed verification reference.